 There is no dairy in cocoa beans, yet there are fats.

-If you think fats in beans or seeds is odd, remember coconut butter, or the fact that coffee has its own natural oils (especially Robusta), or peanuts and peanut oil for that matter.
+If you think fats in beans or seeds are odd, remember coconut butter, or the fact that coffee has its own natural oils (especially Robusta), or peanuts and peanut oil for that matter.

 Cocoa beans are never mixed with anything else during the cocoa butter extraction process, so the only ingredient in cocoa butter is the fats naturally present in cocoa beans.